mmaaz60/social_distancing/README.md

 # Running the Scripts

 ## calibrate.py
-This script is responsible for all the calibration process.
+This script will perform the calibrations.
 Run it like,
 ```
 $ python calibrate.py -v <video_path> -n <num_points> -iter <num_iterations>
 ```